Helping Cyclists Save Money.

 This creates a constantly moving target where shoppers have to chase brand names and perform endless hours of research (without the help of friendly bike shop staff!)

-My goal is to help provide up-to-date research on the cheapest hybrid, mountain, and road bikes.
+My goal is to help provide up-to-date research on the cheapest, most reliable, bikes.
 I’ll dive into their features and what makes one different from the other.
 We’ll also talk about how much money you should reasonably spend.
 This is key, as some people want to spend the extra money for a status symbol.

 Most of my shoppers recognize that they don’t need the proverbial Lamborghini when a Honda will do just as well.